 It is expected to get a valid format from MT meaning the MXIssuer containing the Issuer country code with in addition the issuer identification separated with “/” for the code EMPL, DRLC and CUST.

 If the length of the translated outcome goes beyond the MT line format of 35 characters, then the part that needs to be truncated will be stored in a variable to be written under code “8”in Subfield 2 of field 50F (done by another function).
+Note that there is no guarantee that a line “8/” will be generated as other elements have a higher priority (see MX_To_MTFATFNameAndAddress, MX_To_MTFATFNameAndAddress 2).

 The following identifications are not translated by this function because: